 ETFs explained

-ETF types explained: Building blocks for every investor's portfolio
+ETF types explained: Common building blocks for portfolios

 ETFs

 Exchange-traded funds (ETFs) come in a variety of types, each designed to serve different investment objectives.
-Understanding these different ETF categories is essential for building a portfolio that aligns with your financial goals.
-Let's explore the main types of ETFs available to Saxo Bank clients.
+Understanding these different ETF categories can help you compare products and consider how different funds may fit your financial goals, risk tolerance and time horizon.
+Let's explore the main types of ETFs.

 Broad market ETFs track major indices like the S&P 500, MSCI World, or STOXX Europe 600.
-These funds provide exposure to large segments of the market with a single purchase.
+These funds can provide broad exposure to large segments of the market with a single purchase.

 Sector ETFs: Targeting specific industries

 Sector ETFs focus on companies within particular industries such as technology, healthcare, or energy.
-These funds allow you to increase exposure to sectors you believe will outperform the broader market.
+These funds can increase exposure to specific sectors, but they can also be more concentrated than broad market ETFs.

 Bond ETFs: Fixed income made accessible

 International ETFs focus on specific countries or regions, allowing investors to gain exposure to markets outside their home country.
-These range from developed markets like Japan or Germany to emerging markets like Brazil or India.
+These range from developed markets like Japan and Germany to emerging markets like Brazil and India, and may introduce currency, political, liquidity and regulatory risks.

-Real-world example: A European investor wanting exposure to Asian economic growth could invest in an Asia-Pacific ETF rather than attempting to navigate unfamiliar foreign exchanges and regulatory environments.
+Illustrative example: A European investor wanting exposure to Asian markets could consider an Asia-Pacific ETF rather than buying shares directly on multiple foreign exchanges, while still reviewing the fund’s currency exposure, costs, holdings and risks.

 Thematic ETFs: Investing in trends and innovations

-Thematic ETFs focus on specific trends, innovations, or themes like artificial intelligence, cybersecurity, or aging populations.
-These funds identify companies across multiple sectors that stand to benefit from these long-term developments.
+Thematic ETFs focus on specific trends, innovations, or themes like artificial intelligence, cybersecurity, or ageing populations.
+These funds aim to include companies across multiple sectors with exposure to those themes, but the definitions of those themes and their holdings can vary widely.

 The specialized category: Approach with caution